This post may contain affiliate sales links. Please read my disclosure policy.

 What to Serve with Pumpkin Soup

-Pumpkin soup just begs to be served alongside some killer bread!
+This creamy Pumpkin Soup recipe begs to be served alongside some killer bread!
 Or if you’re looking to keep things on the healthier side, you can serve with some veggies.
 Here are some of my favorites but feel free to browse through my bread recipes and/or vegetable side dishes to find the perfect side.

 - Whole Wheat Rolls